 11.1 Term of Agreement.
 This Agreement commences on the date Customer first accepts it and continues until all subscriptions hereunder have expired or have been terminated.

 11.2 Term of Purchased Subscriptions.
-The term of each subscription shall be as specified in the applicable Order Form.
-Except as otherwise specified in an Order Form, subscriptions will automatically renew for additional periods equal to the expiring subscription term or one year (whichever is shorter), unless either party gives the other written notice (email acceptable) at least 30 days before the end of the relevant subscription term.
-Except as expressly provided in the applicable Order Form, renewal of promotional or one-time priced subscriptions will be at GRENE ROBOTICS’s applicable list price in effect at the time of the applicable renewal.
+The term of each subscription shall be as specified in the applicable Proposal or Purchase Order or Order Form.
+Except as otherwise specified in an Proposal or Purchase Order or Order Form, subscriptions will have to be renewed for additional periods , unless either party gives the other written notice (email acceptable) at least 30 days before the end of the relevant subscription term.
+Except as expressly provided in the applicable Proposal or Purchase Order or Order Form, renewal of promotional or one-time priced subscriptions will be at GRENE ROBOTICS’s applicable list price in effect at the time of the applicable renewal.
 Notwithstanding anything to the contrary, any renewal in which subscription volume or subscription length for any Services has decreased from the prior term will result in re-pricing at renewal without regard to the prior term’s per-unit pricing.

-GRENE ROBOTICS-MSA Sept 2019 Page 8 of 12

 11.3 Termination.
 A party may terminate this Agreement for cause (i) upon 30 days written notice to the other party of a material breach if such breach remains uncured at the expiration of such period, or (ii) if the other party becomes the subject of a petition in bankruptcy or any other proceeding relating to insolvency, receivership, liquidation or assignment for the benefit of creditors.
+(To add more relevant clauses here)

 11.4 Refund or Payment upon Termination.
 If this Agreement is terminated by Customer in accordance with the “Termination” section above, GRENE ROBOTICS will refund Customer any prepaid fees covering the remainder of the term of all Order Forms after the effective date of termination.
-If this Agreement is terminated by GRENE ROBOTICS in accordance with the “Termination” section above, Customer will pay any unpaid fees covering the remainder of the term of all Order Forms to the extent permitted by applicable law.
+If this Agreement is terminated by GRENE ROBOTICS in accordance with the “Termination” section above, Customer will pay any unpaid fees covering the remainder of the term of all Proposal or Purchase Order or Order Forms to the extent permitted by applicable law.
 In no event will termination relieve Customer of its obligation to pay any fees payable to GRENE ROBOTICS for the period prior to the effective date of termination.

 11.5 Surviving Provisions.
 The sections titled “Free Services,” “Fees and Payment,” “Proprietary Rights and Licenses,” “Confidentiality,” “Disclaimers,” “Mutual Indemnification,” “Limitation of Liability,” “Refund or Payment upon Termination,” “Removal of Content and Non-GRENE ROBOTICS Applications,” “Surviving Provisions” and “General Provisions” will survive any termination or expiration of this Agreement, and the section titled “Protection of Customer Data” will survive any termination or expiration of this Agreement for so long as GRENE ROBOTICS retains possession of Customer Data.